alshedivat/al-folio/_pages/about.md

 ---

-Neutrinos are the most abundand constituents of matter in our universe, and at the same time the least well known.
-With large sacle experiments, such as the IceCube Neutrino Observatory at the South Pole, we collect data to better understand these elusive particles, and to uncover long standing mysteries.
+Neutrinos are the most abundant constituents of matter in our universe, and at the same time the least well known.
+With large scale experiments, such as the IceCube Neutrino Observatory at the South Pole, we collect data to better understand these elusive particles, and to uncover long standing mysteries.
-With the usage of cutting edge technology and methods, such as moden machine learning aided data science, I want to extract as much knowledge out of our data as possible.
+With the usage of cutting edge technology and methods, such as modem machine learning aided data science, I want to extract as much knowledge out of our data as possible.

 As a scientist I am working mostly on, and am interested in:
-* Neutrino physics, in paricular oscillations
+* Neutrino physics, in particular oscillations
-* Statistiacal and computational methods
+* Statistical and computational methods
 * Machine learning and data science

 The [projects page](/projects/) describes some of my current and recent works.

 I am a:
 * Member of the <a href="https://icecube.wisc.edu/">IceCube collaboration</a>
-* PI in the <a href="https://www.sfb1258.de/">Collaborative Reserach Center 1258</a>
+* PI in the <a href="https://www.sfb1258.de/">Collaborative Research Center 1258</a>
 * Member of the <a href="https://www.punch4nfdi.de/">PUNCH4NFDI</a> consortium
 * Fellow of the <a href="https://www.origins-cluster.de/infrastruktur/odsl">Origins Data Science Lab</a>